Asset categories

 • Sentiment: booms and busts happen when people get too optimistic or too fearful.

-Rate sensitivity by asset (quick guide):
+Rate sensitivity by asset:

 • Cash and floating-rate loans: prices don't really move; the interest you earn just resets.